hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `fqdn` - The FQDN of the Azure Kubernetes Managed Cluster.

-* `private_fqdn` - The FQDN when private link has been enabled with `private_link_enabled`, this name is only resolvable inside the AKS vnet.
+* `private_fqdn` - The FQDN for the Kubernetes Cluster when private link has been enabled, which is is only resolvable inside the Virtual Network used by the Kubernetes Cluster.

 -> **NOTE:**  At this time Private Link is in Public Preview.